 This is a question that seems to pop up quite often, so I decided to put together this short article to shed some light on the matter.
-Hopefully, after reading this you should have more of an idea about the way that the amount of content you have relates to your SEO score, and therefore your search engine ranking.
+Hopefully, after reading this you should have more of an idea about the way that the amount of content you have relates to your SEO score, and therefore helping boost its SEO ranking.

 Without further ado, let’s jump straight into it!

 Well, the short answer is that yes, of course you can rank for certain keywords and phrases without pages and pages of written content.
 I mean, small business websites all over the world sit at the top of the search engine rankings for their relevant local keywords without having too much content.